Taijuan Walker pitches Mariners to home-opener win over Athletics worthy of a real standing ovation in empty T-Mobile Park

 Really only the baseball was normal.

 The last time he’d pitched in the stadium he still mistakenly refers to as Safeco Field on occasions was on Sept.
 30, 2016, also against the A’s.
 He allowed one run on two hits with five walks and three strikeouts.
-Walker returned to Seattle for the first time since being traded to the Diamondbacks on November 23, 2016 as a more mature person and a better pitcher
+Walker returned to Seattle for the first time since being traded to the Diamondbacks on November 23, 2016 as a more mature person and a better pitcher.

 He delivered a stellar outing.
-Using off-speed pitches that he didn’t have in his previous stint in a Mariners’ uniform and with a focus that was never consistently apparenty, he carved up Oakland over seven scoreless innings, allowing just one hit — a leadoff double to Ramon Laureano in the fourth inning — with two walks and eight strikeouts.
+Using off-speed pitches that he didn’t have or have enough confidence in during his previous stint in a Mariners’ uniform and with a focus that was never consistently apparent in the past, he carved up Oakland over seven scoreless innings, allowing just one hit — a leadoff double to Ramon Laureano in the fourth inning — with two walks and eight strikeouts to earn his first victory since Sept.
+6, 2017 as member of the Diamondbacks.

+That wasn’t who he was during his first tenure with the Mariners.
+A former top pick, who made his MLB debut at age 21.

+“I feel like I was just two-pitch pitcher last time,” he said.
+Now,having that curveball that I can land for strikes and getting ahead early and then having that slider as my put-away pitch, I feel like it’s definitely a game changer for myself and you know just moving forward in my career.”

 The Mariners offense roughed up Oakland starter Sean Manaea, scoring three runs off him in the fourth inning, highlighted by Kyle Seager’s two-run double down the right-field line.